Classification and arithmeticity of toroidal compactifications with $3\bar{c}_{2}=\bar{c}^{2}_{1}=3$: Introduction

 The proofs of the above results follow an algebro-geometric approach.
 More precisely, we fully exploit the implications of the Kodaira--Enriques classification for smooth toroidal compactifications of ball quotients with Euler number one, following a program outlined by the first author in \cite{DiC13}.
 All five examples are associated with arithmetic lattices and they appear in the appendix to \cite{Stover}, where the second author gave several examples of noncompact arithmetic ball quotients of Euler number one.
 We note that in \cite{Stover} there are three other ball quotients of Euler number one that do not admit smooth toroidal compactifications.
 See Section \ref{thmproof} for more on this.

+We briefly touch upon an analogy between our work and the classification of fake projective planes \cite{Kli, Pra, Ste}.
+On the one hand, fake projective planes are the minimum volume closed complex hyperbolic $2$-manifolds with first betti number zero.
+On the other hand, they are precisely the minimal surfaces of general type with irregularity $0$ and $c_1^2 = 3 c_2 = 9$.
 The techniques used in this paper are different from those used in the classification of fake projective planes.
 Crucial to the classification of fake projective planes is the proof that their fundamental groups are arithmetic \cite{Kli, Yeu}.
 Recall that nonarithmetic lattices are known to exist by the work of Mostow and Deligne--Mostow (see \cite{Deligne}).
 From that point, fake projective planes are then classified by enumerating the torsion-free arithmetic lattices in $\PU(2,1)$ of the appropriate covolume.
 Our proof is of a completely different nature.
 We first classify the possible smooth toroidal compactifications using algebro-geometric techniques, then deduce arithmeticity from commensurability with Hirzebruch's ball quotient.

 We now outline the organization of the paper.
 Section \ref{prelim} starts with a short review of the geometry of smooth toroidal compactifications.
 The problem of finding the smallest toroidal compactifications is formulated in terms of logarithmic Chern numbers.
 In Section \ref{different}, we show that a toroidal compactification with $\overline{c}_{2}=1$ cannot have Kodaira dimension two, one, or $-\infty$.
 In light of the Kodaira--Enriques classification, this reduces the problem to the Kodaira dimension zero case.